 Well, if you have an invention that you would like to get patent pending status on, you will need to have a patent application prepared and on file for one of the types of patent applications mentioned above.

 The lowest cost and quickest option is typically the provisional patent application (or PPA).
 We handle dozens of provisional patent applications a year and would be glad to help you get patent pending status for your invention.
-Drop us a line on our Contact Form and we’ll get in touch with you.
+Please use the button below to schedule a consult with us.